-I don’t claim to be a home chef.
-I’m a home cook who is often too tired to spend more than thirty minutes preparing a meal for myself let alone someone else.
-A recipe cook, I like to experiment with recipes, and I prefer to use fresh ingredients when possible but also use store bought items to create semi-homemade meals.
+I don’t claim to be some fancy home chef.
+I’m a recipe cook who is often too tired to spend more than thirty minutes preparing a meal for myself, let alone someone else.
+I like to experiment with recipes, and I prefer to use fresh ingredients when possible but also use store-bought items to create semi-homemade meals.

-Trust me.
-I’ve spent a lot of hours on my feet serving people food.
-I’ve been a hostess, waitress, food runner, and bartender.
-You name it, I’ve worked in that role in the restaurant industry.
-When not cooking food, I’m thinking about the next meal.
+I’ve spent a lot of hours on my feet serving people food as a hostess, waitress, food runner, and bartender.
+You name it, I’ve probably worked in that role in the restaurant industry!
+When not preparing food, I’m usually thinking about my next meal.

-When it comes to daily life, I try to buy inexpensive goods or make it myself.
-I try to purchase farmers’ market goods when possible to support local business.
-I would much rather support a mom-and-pop business in the area than buy from a big box store, if possible.
-Last summer we made pickles from a local farmers’ market and it was much easier than I imagined.
-Like me, you can do-it-yourself!
+When it comes to preparing daily meals, I try to purchase farmers’ market goods when possible to support local businesses.
+I would much rather support a mom-and-pop business in the area than buy from a big box store when I can.
+Case in point, one summer we made pickles from a local farmers’ market, and it was much easier than I imagined.
+Like me, you can do it yourself!

 It’s fair to say I’m passionate about writing, photography, entertainment, and teaching (I was a high school Journalism teacher in a former life).
-All of my experiences have provided me with one delightful life and I hope to share them with you.
+All of my experiences have provided me with one delightful life , and I hope to share them with you.
 My goal is to inspire you to try a recipe, seek an adventure, or try a DIY project that makes your life more delightful.
-So, bookmark this site and let’s get started!
+So, bookmark this site, and let’s enjoy the adventures together!

 How did I got started:

-One day someone close to me ask me, “What do you love doing, love thinking about?” and it wasn’t my day job.
-After reading a highly motivational book, receiving a supportive letter from a family member, and A LOT of soul searching, I set out to start One Delightful Life.
+One day someone close to me asked me, “What do you love doing, love thinking about?” and it wasn’t my day job.
+After reading a highly motivational book, receiving a supportive letter from a family member, and a lot of soul-searching, I set out to launch One Delightful Life.
 The thought of helping others while working for myself aligned with my truth.
-Now, I work as a marketing coordinator by day and a blogger in my free time!
+Now, I partner with destinations and brands to promote hyper-local tourism experiences.

 My food philosophy:

 You should live to eat.
 I’m not a perfectly healthy eater, but I do try to incorporate as many healthy ingredients into my daily diet as possible.
 That said, life is a balance.
 I love cheese.
-I love wine.
+I love craft beer.
 I love meat.
-I don’t beat myself up if I indulge in deliciously rich and fatty foods especially when dining out.
+I don’t beat myself up if after indulging in deliciously rich and fatty foods, especially when dining out.
 I’ll make sure to eat more greens the next day!
 Again, it’s all about balance.

 I can’t afford to be a food snob.
 Sure, I like to grab my grocery bags from the trunk and head into the organic grocery store, but you won’t find me buying all of my groceries there.
-Who can afford that?
-Instead, I love to grab marked down grocery items, while smiling ear-to-ear, and then go home and create multiple meals out of them.
+Instead, I love to grab marked-down grocery items while smiling ear-to-ear (what a saving!) and then go home and create multiple meals from them.

-I use a Canon Rebel T3 with a macro lens to shoot most food photography.
-I’ll also use my iPhone6 in a pinch.
-I like to shoot most often with 50mm lens but also use 18-55 mm lens.
-When editing photos or creating graphic content, I used Adobe Creative Suite.
-I’m typing on a MacBook Pro.
+I use a Canon Rebel T3 with a macro lens to shoot most food photography recipes for the blog.
+I’ll also use my iPhone 13XS Pro for most social media photography.
+When editing photos or creating graphic content, I used Adobe Photos.
+I’m typing this post on a MacBook Air.

 Can you use my photos?

-Please don’t use the images of my blog without my expressed permission.
-Every photo on this site is protected under a copyright, therefore it is illegal to use anywhere without written permission from me.
-I take every photo on this site.
+Please don’t use the images of my blog without my express permission.
+Every photo on this site is protected under copyright.
+Therefore, using my images anywhere without my written permission is illegal.

 My culinary experience:

-Having spent year working in the restaurant industry in every role from dishwasher to bartender, I understand what it means to cater to the diner and serve them gorgeous food and drink that brings them back.
+Having worked in the restaurant industry in every role, from dishwasher to bartender, I understand what it means to cater to diners and serve them gorgeous food or a cocktail that brings them back.
 I want people to remember my food, my parties and come back again.

 I’ve written restaurant reviews as a one-time dining panelist for my city’s newspaper.
 Here’s an example of a phenomenal Vietnamese restaurant, a place I reviewed because I love their pho.
 You can also view some of my dining-out experiences on Instagram.

 Thanks so much for visiting.
-I encourage you to have fun and create a more delightful life starting now.
+I encourage you to have fun and create a more delightful life!